 Hopefully during your Grade 9 year you were able to try an online course.
 We recommend that during middle school years, students try to take 1 or 2 online courses.
 When the content starts to get heavier as the grades progress, often families are not sure how to support some of the core subjects - this is where an online course is a fantastic option to continue your academic journey.

 While in middle school, students should participate in the planning of their SLP's.
 If they can attempt to help make suggestions and understand what is expected with their support teacher, the transition to those discussions with the grad program teachers will be smoother.

 The provincial government has mandated that all students must write two required exams before graduating, the Numeracy Assessment and the Literacy Assessment.

 The Numeracy Assessment can be written anytime after completing Grade 9 Math, and can be written up to three different times before graduation.
 We recommend students wait until after completing Grade 10 Math.

-The Literacy Assessment will begin to be offered in the 2019/2020 school year.
-Specifications about this exam will be released prior to the first writing.
+The Literacy Assessment will be offered to students beginning in the 2019/2020 school year.
+Specifications about this exam will be released prior to the first writing as information becomes available.